SulivanM/DeadZone-Private-Server/README.md

 - Document key elements necessary to recreate the game experience.

 ### 2. Server Development
-- Build a basic server structure to host game data with python.
+- Build a basic server structure to host game data with Python.
 - Develop APIs to mimic the original game's server communication.
 - Test server stability and performance.